hydra-synthetic-biology/protocols/visualization/Transformation_Confirmation_Temporary.md

 0. Turn on Turn on Microscope (picture)
 0. Turn on XY Controller (picture)
 0. Turn on Z Controller(picture)
-0.
+0. Open Nikon Elements Software
+0. When software has opened select the GFP Channel and adjust the picture setting to visualize hydra
+0. Bring the hydra into focus
-0. When a Hydra is in focus use the xy controller to look around the entire hydra counting the number of transgenic cells in that hydra (picture)
+0. When a Hydra is in focus use the xy controller to look around the entire hydra counting the number of transgenic cells in that hydra (picture).
+As you image keep track of how many hydra contain transgenic cells.
-0. Enter number
+0. Enter number of transgenic cells
 0. If this hydra has never been imaged click the "capture image" button.
 0. To save this file create a new folder titled with the item number
+0. Save the image with the following file name format: MMDDYY_Itemnumber_Imagenumber
+0. Repeat for all hydra on this slide
+0. Enter number of hydra that contained transgenic cells
-0.
+0. Repeat for all Slides

 Workflow Information
 ---
-Describe how this protocol fits in with a larger workflow.
-Which protocols come before it, and which come after it.
+This protocol takes the output of any transformation protocol (electroporation, lipofection, PEI), it can also take the output of colonize hydra.

+The output of this protocol can be used in all of the husbandry protocols and the transformation protocols.
+Anything that takes hydra as an input